 The second big health benefit of fermentation is that the fermentation process breaks down the antinutrients that are naturally present in grains.
-Grains and seeds have this funky protective barrier that can prevent them from being fully digested.
+These anitnutrients in grains and seeds act as a protective barrier that can prevent the grains from being fully digested.

-At any rate, fermenting these grains naturally strips them of antinutrients and helps break down the proteins so that your chickens can get the full nutritional benefits from them.
+Fermenting these grains naturally strips them of antinutrients and helps break down the proteins so that your chickens can get the full nutritional benefits from them.

 Lowering your feed bill:

 Because your chickens are getting more accessible nutrients from their feed, after a few weeks, they’ll start to eat less of it.